 In addition, a U.S. District court of Illinois ruled that parents of disabled children over the age of 18 do not have independent, enforceable rights under the IDEA, and therefore dismissed an appeal of an administrative hearing decision against an Illinois school district.
 The opinion can be found at Loch v Board of Education of Edwardsville Community School District 7.

 The 7th circuit U.S. District court issued a decision regarding stay-put, indicating that if a specific teaching methodology is not included in a child’s IEP, then the district is not required to continue that methodology during a pending educational dispute.
 (John M. by Christine M. and Michael M. v Board of Education of Evanston Township High School District No. 202, 107 LRP 53843).

 The Illinois legislature was hard at work this month, passing several new education laws which amend the School Code.

 In addition, an anti-bullying law (105 ILCS 5/27-23.7) was finally passed in Illinois, which mandates all public school districts by the end of February 2008 to draft a written policy on bullying, and to communicate this bullying policy to parents and students on an annual basis.

 New Illinois special education regulations are finalized.
-A memo summarizing the changes can be found at: 2007 Illinois spec ed regulations revision pdf.
+A memo summarizing the changes can be found here: 2007 Illinois spec ed regulations revision.